cowboycod3r/g3kko-engine/README.md

     pipenv install

-Check if you set LANG and LC_ALL envirnonment variable is present:
+Check if LANG and LC_ALL envirnonment variable is set:

     locale
     LANG="de_DE.UTF-8"